By Jeremy Probst

 For somebody fairly new to the world of biomedical imaging technology, on the other hand, it can be downright terrifying, especially if it’s referring to a million-dollar CT or MRI system.
 For instance: Imagine being recently hired and put in charge of the health and well-being of an organization’s imaging systems.

-What Exactly Does ‘End of Life’ Mean for Imaging Equipment?
+What Exactly Does ‘End of Life’ Mean for Medical Imaging Equipment?

 The truth is, almost every CT or MRI manufacturer sends its customers letters notifying them that specific scanner models are nearing their “end of life” (EOL).
 For most experienced imaging managers and engineers, receiving one of these notifications in the mail isn’t much of a surprise, nor is it anything to be alarmed about.
 But do these letters really mean that the obsolete machine needs to be put out to pasture and replaced?
 Not necessarily.